AviatrixSystems/Docs/HowTos/FAQ.rst

 **Q2: What are the monitoring capabilities?**

+Encrypted tunnel (peering and site2cloud) status is monitored.
+When a tunnel status changes, an alert email is sent to the controller admin.

 Active VPN users are displayed on the Dashboard.
 Click on any username, the user VPN connectivity history is displayed.

 You can also disconnect a user from the dashboard.

-**Q3: Is there an Operator account?**

-Yes, you can create an operator account.
-This operator account can only view dashboard and disconnect an active user from the dashboard.

-To create an Operator account, go to Accounts -> Account Users -> +New User.
-At the account name, select read_only and give it a password and email notification address.
-You do not need to enter AWS credentials.
+**Q3: Can alert email be sent to a different email address?**

+Yes, you can choose an alternative email address to send alert messages.
+This is useful if the controller admin is different from the operation team.

 Encrypted peering
 =================

 **Q1: What can Aviatrix encrypted peering do?**

 Aviatrix encrypted peering builds an encrypted tunnel between two VPC/VNet with a single click.
+In addition to build the encrypted connection, the controller also program the cloud infrastructure routing table so that you don't have to.

 The VPC and/or VNet can be across region and across cloud.
 The solution enables you to build a full mesh encrypted network.
 You can enable stateful firewalls on each VPC/VNet to add additional security measures.